XIAZY/emojilang/README.md

 # Current state
 Implementing parser to generate syntax tree.

-Most of above syntax is already working, actively adding more syntax for real world uses.
+Most of the above syntax is already working, actively adding more syntax for real world uses.

 Quick Demo
 ```